itsashleyooi/AllAboutAlcoholandWine/README.md

-# Data Visualisation Website
+# Data Visualization Website
-Visualisations about alcohol consumption and wine from 2012 to 2019 using Vegalite.
+Visualizations about alcohol consumption and wine from 2012 to 2019 using Vegalite.

 Introduction:
 > - This notebook demostrates various programming functions and uses of data science knowledge using datasets from various sources.